codership/documentation/galeracluster/source/galeraparameters.rst

    wsrep_provider_options="gcs.sync_donor=NO"

 If you choose to use value ``YES``, it is theoretically possible that the donor node cannot keep up with the rest of the cluster due to the extra load from the SST.
 If the node lags behind, it may send flow control messages stalling the whole cluster.
-However, you can monitor this using the ``wsrep_flow_control_paused`` status variable.
+However, you can monitor this using the :ref:`wsrep_flow_control_paused <wsrep_flow_control_paused>` status variable.

-.. -------------------------------- gmcast options --------------------------

 .. rubric:: ``gmcast.listen_addr``
 .. _`gmcast.listen_addr`: